Cythonic1/File-encrypter/README.md

-A very simple File crater in Rust and looking for improve it overtime.
+A very simple File crater in Rust and looking for improve it overtime.<br>
-Compile : rustc main.ru
+Compile : rustc main.ru<br>
 usage : ./main <filename>